imsb-uke/MAXOMOD_Pipeline/README.md

 ```

 This command will run the predefined pipelines to process and analyze the data according to the methodology described in the associated publication.

+## Contributing
+We welcome contributions to enhance the reproducibility and scope of the analysis.

 ## Collaboration